ARM-software/psa-api/doc/ext-pqc/api/mlkem.rst

 Module Lattice-based key-encapsulation algorithm
 ------------------------------------------------

-The ML-KEM key encapsulation mechanism is defined in :cite-title:`FIPS203`.
+ML-KEM is defined in :cite-title:`FIPS203`.
 ML-KEM has three parameter sets which provide differing security strengths.

 The generation of an ML-KEM key depends on the full parameter specification.